Mags Murray

-Margaret Mary Murray (née O'Keeffe; 9 September 1961 – 13 June 2020) was an Irish Fianna Fáil politician, a councillor on Fingal County Council for the Castleknock Local Electoral Area and the mayor of Fingal County Council.
+Margaret Mary Murray (née O'Keeffe; 9 September 1961 – 13 June 2020) was an Irish Fianna Fáil politician, a member of Fingal County Council for the Castleknock Local Electoral Area and the mayor of Fingal County Council.

 Biography

 Born in Cregane, Charleville, County Cork, she played camogie with the local camogie team, Ballyagran.
 Murray won an All-Ireland Senior Club Camogie Championship with her club in 1978, playing in the position of right wing forward.
-Upon moving to Dublin, Mags Murray joined St Brigids GAA Club as a camogie player and also as a mentor.
+After moving to Dublin, Murray joined St Brigids GAA Club as a camogie player and also as a mentor.

-Murray was first elected at the 2004 elections as a member of the Progressive Democrats.
-She was subsequently an unsuccessful candidate for the party in the 2007 Irish general election in Dublin West.
-As the Progressive Democrats became defunct she joined Fianna Fáil in February 2008.
-Mags Murray was elected in the local elections in 2009, and retained her seat again in the 2014 local elections.
+Murray was elected at the 2004 local elections as a member of the Progressive Democrats.
+She was subsequently an unsuccessful candidate for the party at the 2007 Irish general election in Dublin West.
+After the Progressive Democrats became defunct she joined Fianna Fáil in February 2008.
+Murray was elected at the 2009 local elections, and retained her seat again at the 2014 local elections.

-In June 2014, Councillor Mags Murray was elected as the new Mayor of Fingal.
-A Fianna Fáil, Fine Gael and Labour Alliance, backed by a number of Independents, ensured the election of the Castleknock-based Councillor, who had been sitting on Fingal County Council for a decade.
-She defeated three other nominees, Sinn Féin's Paul Donnelly, Sandra Kavanagh from the Anti Austerity Alliance and Non-Party Councillor Lorna Nolan.
-Cllr Murray received 21 votes, with Cllr Donnelly getting 6, Cllr Nolan receiving 8, and Cllr Kavanagh getting 3.
+In June 2014, Murray was elected as the new Mayor of Fingal.
+A Fianna Fáil, Fine Gael and Labour Alliance, backed by a number of Independents, ensured the election of the Castleknock-based Councillor.
+She defeated three other nominees.

-County Mayor Cllr Mags Murray hosted the 2015 Annual Mayors' Conference, entitled Immigration to Integration, which focused on the positive impact of immigration and challenges of integration on both the receiving communities and the immigrants.
+Murray hosted the 2015 Annual Mayors' Conference, entitled Immigration to Integration.

-In February 2015, the Mayor of Fingal had described how a group of anti-water charge protesters blocked her exit from a council meeting for more than an hour, preventing her from getting to the hospital to see her sick daughter who was awaiting a liver transplant.

-Mags Murray said that she had to suffer verbal abuse as well as being blocked into the council's car park late on Monday night.
+In February 2015, she described how a group of anti-water charge protesters blocked her exit from a council meeting for more than an hour, preventing her from getting to the hospital to see her sick daughter who was awaiting a liver transplant.
+Murray said that she had to suffer verbal abuse as well as being blocked into the council's car park late on Monday night.

-Murray served as the first female president of LAMA (Local Authority Members Association) for five years, from 2014 – 2019.
-Noted from her LAMA colleagues “Mags was an excellent Councillor.
-She served on Fingal County Council for fifteen years, from 2004 – 2019.
-Mags lit up every room she entered.
-She was a hard worker, a caring politician and a loving mother.".
+Murray served as the first female president of the Local Authority Members Association for five years, from 2014 to 2019.